EiffelSoftware/EiffelStudio/Src/Delivery/scripts/spec/macosx/README.md

 Files needed by macosx delivery in addition to usual unix delivery script files.

 # launcher
-- Script to launch eiffel studio from OSX Finder
+- Script to launch eiffel studio from OSX Finder (see https://github.com/roederja/eiffel-launcher)